Return On Ad Spend (ROAS)

 Return on Ad Spend (ROAS) is a key marketing metric that shows how much revenue you earn for every dollar spent on advertising.
 It helps you measure the effectiveness and profitability of your ad campaigns.
 For example, a ROAS of 4.0 means you’re making $4 in revenue for every $1 spent.
 Understanding and optimizing ROAS is essential for scaling campaigns and maximizing growth.

-If you plan on using digital advertising as an investment to scale your app, the most important actionable metric we suggest using is Return on Ad Spend (ROAS).
+If you plan on using digital advertising as an investment to scale your app, the most important actionable metric we suggest using is return on advertising spend (roas).
 Successful, data-driven advertising begins with an understanding of how each dollar spent translates into measurable results.
-ROAS explains the revenue you are receiving for each dollar spent on ads, therefore informing both the overall performance of your advertising campaigns and the effectiveness of any one campaign.
+ROAS explains the revenue you are receiving for each dollar spent on ads, therefore informing both the overall campaign performance of your advertising campaigns and the effectiveness of any one campaign.
 It can also help inform your decision-making if you’re launching an entirely new campaign, or if you are reflecting on a past campaign.
-If you know the return on ad spend for your advertising campaign, you’re making data-backed decisions to yield smarter outcomes.
-Understanding what works and what doesn’t, enables you to scale your app in the most efficient way possible.

 What Is Return on Ad Spend?